-If you navigated away from the Deployment is in progress page, the following steps will show you how to get back to that page.
-If you're still on the page that shows Your deployment is complete, you can skip to the steps after the image below.
+If you navigated away from the Deployment is in progress page, the following steps show you how to get back to that page.
+If you're still on the page that shows Your deployment is complete, you can skip to step 5.

 In the upper left of any portal page, select the hamburger menu and select Resource groups.

 In the box with the text Filter for any field, enter the first few characters of the resource group you created previously.
 If you followed the recommended convention, enter your initials, then select the appropriate resource group.

 In the left navigation pane, in the Settings section, select Deployments to see an ordered list of the deployments to this resource group, with the most recent one first.